• Skip to primary navigation

 Yes, easy to prepare, and prepare perfectly.

-As I travel and talk with people I find one of the most common comments I get when talking "scallop" is, "I love to eat them in a restaurant, but am afraid to cook them at home - they never seem to turn out right - too rubbery".
+As I travel and talk with people I find one of the most common comments I get when talking "scallops" is, "I love to eat them in a restaurant, but am afraid to cook them at home - they never seem to turn out right - too rubbery".

 "A scallop done well, is a scallop not well done."